Assistive-Exoskeleton/ROS_notes/doc/ros2_control/ros2_control_HI.md

-# Hardware components
+# Hardware interface
 The [hardware components / resources](https://github.com/ros-controls/roadmap/blob/master/design_drafts/hardware_access.md) realize communication to physical hardware and represent its abstraction in the `ros2_control` framework.
-Hardware components are libraries (plugins) defined using `pluginlib`. the [RM](ros2_control_concepts.md#resource-manager-rm) dynamically loads those plugins at runtime and manages their [lifecycle](../Standard_Libraries/rcl.md#lifecycle), allowing flexibility.
+Hardware components are libraries (plugins) defined using `pluginlib`. the [RM](ros2_control_concepts.md#resource-manager) dynamically loads those plugins at runtime and manages their [lifecycle](../Standard_Libraries/rcl.md#lifecycle), allowing flexibility.

 The hardware is composed and configured in [URDF](ros2_control_URDF.md#hardware-components-description).